The DSAI Consumer Code of Practice

 Order Forms

-9. Consumers' order forms must be approved by the Association and Code Administrator before they are used.
+9.1 Consumers' order forms must be approved by the Association and Code Regulator before they are used.
 They must:

 (a) be clear and legible.